What is e-commerce?

 Learn from and personally work with a site expert

 Want to build a great online store, but you’re lacking in some areas of expertise?
-Shopify’s Partner program allows you to team up with an expert to help customise or build your store from the bottom.
+Shopify’s Partner program allows you to team up with an expert to help customize or build your store from the bottom.

-They have experts in the areas of Design, Setup, Development, Marketing and Photography, located around the world, ready to work with you on your online shop for a fair price.
+They have experts in the areas of Design, Setup, Development, Marketing, and Photography, located around the world, ready to work with you on your online shop for a fair price.

-Analyse your shop’s growth and product reports
+Analyze your shop’s growth and product reports

-Shopify has a detailed Analytics section that helps online store owners evaluate their store’s growth, number of orders, which products are selling, which aren’t, and more reports.
+Shopify has a detailed Analytics section that helps online store owners evaluate their store’s growth, the number of orders, which products are selling, which aren’t, and more reports.

-It also works together with Google Analytics, making you able to track sales, visits and referrals.
+It also works together with Google Analytics, making you able to track sales, visits, and referrals.
 In the referral reports, you can even see how your visitors are finding your store, and what source they came from.

 Reports can be exported and downloaded as a spreadsheet to study further in order to keep your store’s growth and revenue on the right path.